 Situation Analysis of Early Learning Environment

-In initial phases of life principal sources of children’s supportive relationship and experiences are parents, family, surroundings and the community.
+During early stages of life the principal sources of children’s supportive relationship and learning experiences are the parent, the family, the immediate environment and the community.
 At this stage of vigorous brain development scientists have shown that the process is not only genetic, but significantly influenced the early encounters with people and their immediate surroundings.
 Positive parent-child relationships and close interaction provides better basis for children to learn.
 A proper understanding of child’s development is essential for stake holders to come up with appropriate pedagogy for early learning.
 This paper looks in to the situation and provides analysis of information available as well as the way forward on the early learning of a children setting.

 The Situation Analysis

 Family interact with their children at different stages of development and some of the crucial roles of the family is the provision of emotional; psychological attachment to the children which enhances their cognitive and psychomotor development as they grow into adults.
 The role is realized due to the fact that it is the parents and the family at large who identify the unique strengths; weaknesses in their children; and their needs at that early stage of human life which they can use in molding the children to responsible members of the community (Charlesworth, 2008).

 Children also react with the community and from the reflection in the children settings showed that children have a strong sense of identity and well-being; and that the community interacts with children to provide socio-cultural guidance supported by socio-cultural theory which proposes that children are observed within a dynamic and evolving cultural context (Charlesworth, 2008).

 Apart from community and the family social settings, the environment in which the child grows also have great impact on the affect the learning and development process as the young people always interact more with the physical surrounding in which they grow and this interaction provides a key role in the cognitive development.